KohaILS/koha-manual-zh-cn/source/administration.rst

    lost item is returned.
 If you refund the lost fees (see :ref:`Default lost item fee refund on return policy <item-fee-refund-on-return-label>`), this credit will be applied to refund the fee.

+-  OVERPAYMENT (Overpayment refund): this is automatically applied to a patron's account when they paid too much for a fee.
+This is mostly used when backdating checkins where the patron has already paid the full fine.

 -  PAYMENT (Payment): as the name states, this is used to indicate :ref:`fee payments <pay-and-writeoff-fines-label>`.